Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/optimisation/README.rst

     *Figure: the groundwater levels residuals plotted spatially for the full model domain.
 Note that where a target has multiple temporal observations the min, mean and max residuals are shown.
 The color bar units are m*

 In general the model does a good job of replicating the groundwater levels across the model domain.
 There are some areas where the model over or under predicts the groundwater levels.
-As discussed above the areas to the East of the inferred Grandview Fault are significant under estimates and the model does not preform well in this area.
-There are multiple targets in and around the Hawea flat township which are underestimated by the model, but given the close proximity of the high frequency observations at bore G40/0367, we believe that these misfits are most likely due to either poor data quality of the targets or problems arising from applying the historical measured water levels to time period within the optimisation period.
+As discussed above the areas to the east of the inferred Grandview Fault are significant under estimates and the model does not preform well in this area.
+There are multiple targets in and around the Hawea flat township which are underestimated by the model, but given the close proximity of the high frequency observations at bore G40/0367, we believe that these misfits are most likely due to either poor data quality of the targets or problems arising from applying the historical measured water levels to the time period within the optimisation period.
 The latter is the most likely as there is a significant amount of abstraction in and around the Hawea Flat Township that may not have been present when the historical water levels were measured.

 The two figures below show the modelled groundwater-surface water interaction for the Hawea and Clutha Rivers.
 While there are some target misfits, the model does a very good job of reproducing the expected interaction between the groundwater and surface water systems.
 The misfits occur in areas which both lose and gain water across the model period.
-The model does a good job reproducing the expected behaviour (gain/loss), but under estimates the total losses relative to the measured data.
-As discussed in the `model target readme <../targets_and_sensitive_sites/README.rst>` There is significant uncertainty in the measured gauging therefore we feel that the model is performing well in this area.
-In addition the model does an excellent job of reproducing the expert judgment of the surface water and groundwater interaction.
-The Hawea is gaining below the dam to approximately Camp Hill, loses a significant amount of water between Camp Hill and sharp westward bend.
+The model does a good job reproducing the expected behaviour (gain/loss), but underestimates the total losses relative to the measured data.
+As discussed in the `model target readme <../targets_and_sensitive_sites/README.rst>` there is significant uncertainty in the measured gauging, therefore, we feel that the model is performing well in this area.
+In addition, the model does an excellent job of reproducing the expert judgment of the surface water and groundwater interaction.
+The Hawea is gaining below the dam to approximately Camp Hill, and then loses a significant amount of water between Camp Hill and sharp westward bend.

 .. figure:: ../support_figures/all_river_fluxes_large.png